New Mexico Trout By-Laws

 ARTICLE V. MEMBERSHIP

-The Board of Directors may, by resolution, establish one or more classes of membership and provide for eligibility requirements for membership and rights and duties of members, including the obligation to pay annual dues.
-Membership shall be for a calendar year with memberships paid during the fourth quarter shall include the following calendar year.
-Members who have paid their annual dues shall be voting members of the Corporation.
-Membership in this corporation shall be available to all persons without regard to race, color, religion, age, sex, or national origin.
+The Board may, by resolution, establish one or more classes of membership and provide for eligibility requirements for membership and rights and duties of members, including the obligation to pay annual dues.
+Membership shall be for a calendar year.
+Memberships paid during the fourth quarter of a calendar year shall include the following calendar year.
+Members who have paid the annual dues shall be voting members of the corporation.
+Membership in this corporation shall be available to all persons without regard to race, color, national origin, sex, religion or age.

 ARTICLE VI.
 MEETINGS